 4. REGULAR SPA POOL CHECKS

-The best spa pools are reliable and durable.
+The best hot tubs are reliable and durable.
 Spa shells and cabinets should not crack or warp under normal use.
 Your best defense against a leak is to keep an eye on the water level and inspect the outside cabinet for moisture, also look at the area around the base of the cabinet for water every time you use your spa pool.

 5. AIM JETS BELOW WATER LINE